26 Years Later, 'Lorena' Revisits The Bobbitt Saga — And The Media Reaction

 As Carlos Sanchez, a reporter who was covering the trials for The Washington Post, recalls, newspapers were grappling with who could be identified in sexual assault cases.
 Meanwhile, Lorena Bobbitt says that after her name was released by the media, "Everyone wanted a piece of me."

 Her use of the phrase "piece of me" is a little jarring in this context.
-But what's most jarring about this documentary, and perhaps most memorable, is the parade of TV hosts and comics who weighed in on the Bobbitt case at the time.
+But what's most jarring about this documentary and, perhaps most memorable, is the parade of TV hosts and comics who weighed in on the Bobbitt case at the time.

 Some of them, like Matt Lauer, Charlie Rose and Al Franken, have since been ensnared by their own high-profile scandals.
 Others, like Whoopi Goldberg, Howard Stern and David Letterman, can look back at the jokes they made and either be proud or cringe.